 Clever Tykes believes enterprise education should not be on the primary curriculum.
 We believe that campaigning for it to be on the curriculum is unnecessary and that our job is to simply make enterprise education and enterprise resources as accessible and appealing to teachers as possible.
 It must be an intentional decision for teachers and schools to deliver enterprise education.

 Why?
 Because once it’s on the curriculum there has to be a mark scheme.
 We don’t want to reduce such foundational characteristics to a box-ticking exercise.
 It’s more important.

-Read Lord Young’s enterprise report “Enterprise for all”.
-Published in 2014, enterprise education features heavily in the overall strategy to improve enterprise in the UK.
+Read Lord Young’s 2014 report Enterprise for all, in which enterprise education forms a large part the overall strategy to improve enterprise and increase the number of entrepreneurs in the UK.